 On receiving a call from an unknown number, a 27-year-old woman, who had returned from Kuwait, told Al Jazeera:

 “I was afraid because I thought they might be human traffickers and wondered how they found my name and number,”

 The callers told [her] that they were state employees, who had obtained her file from a government database for returnee migrants from the Middle East.

-For decades, Ethiopians have sought nonprofessional jobs in the Middle East through recruiters or human traffickers, but this is the first time that the government is running the entire process, from advertising, recruitment and flights; it claims to protect citizens from the risks associated with travelling through Yemen.
+For decades, Ethiopians have sought nonprofessional jobs in the Middle East through recruiters or human traffickers, but this is the first time that the government is running the entire process, from advertising, recruitment, and flights; it claims to protect citizens from the risks associated with traveling through Yemen.